stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 05 - Design Alternatives.md

 The term _life cycle model_ is used to represent a model that captures a set of activities and how they are related.

+Unlike the lifecycle models introduced above, the Star lifecycle does not specify any ordering of activities.
+In fact, the activities are highly interconnected: you can move from any activity to any other, provided you first go through the evaluation activity.

 ## Observations On Concept Generation And Sketching In Engineering Design

 > Yang, M. C. (2009).
 Observations on concept generation and sketching in engineering design.
 Research in Engineering Design, 20(1), 1-11.